Memeplexx/olik/readme.md

 * Its fluent typesafe API maximizes **transparency**, **consistency** and **eliminates ambiguity**
 * **Debuggability** is enhanced through **auto-generated action types**
 * **Nested stores** allow you to debug your component state with or without your application state.
-* Transactions, async updates, request de-duplication and caching are all built-in.
+* Transactions, async updates, request de-duplication, and caching are all built-in.

 ---
-NOTE: The below code demonstrates Olik **without a framework**, however, bindings currently exist for ***[React](https://memeplexx.github.io/olik/docs/read)***, and
+🛑 NOTE: The below code demonstrates Olik **without a framework**, however, bindings currently exist for ***[React](https://memeplexx.github.io/olik/docs/read)***, and
 ***[Angular](https://memeplexx.github.io/olik/docs/angular)***